 Once you have this “abeam point to touchdown” portion of the process worked out, work on the “high-key to abeam” glide management.
 When an engine fails at altitude and a field is selected, go directly to the selected landing field and dissipate altitude directly over the intended landing point.
 This not only assures success with the glide, but it also allows the pilot ample opportunity to observe potential hazards on the surface and optimize a touchdown point.
 To survive the off-field landing, you need to dissipate your speed over the greatest distance for survivability.

 Once at normal pattern altitude, enter your normal abeam position as practiced.
-Those large, 2-mile downwind and four-mile final legs to lose altitude, are the primary reason I see for off-field failure.
+Avoid those large, 2-mile downwind and four-mile final legs to lose altitude.
+These are the primary reason I see (in pilot evaluations) for off-field failure.
 The familiar/reliable downwind to landing procedure from a pre-practiced abeam position is essential for a pilot hyped up on adrenaline.
-All those other important items have to be handled parenthetically (seat belts tight, door cracked, emergency call and shut down) because if you miss the field entirely (the usual case) all that other prep is largely wasted.
+All those other important items have to be handled simultaneously (seat belts tight, door cracked, emergency call and shut down).
+Remember, if you miss the field entirely (the usual case) all that other prep is largely wasted.

 Once all these basics are in place, it is essential to practice assiduously to build solid implicit (subconscious) patterning so you can perform an emergency landing accurately and comfortably from anywhere in the pattern.
 This skill is a huge confidence-builder and all these abilities transfer to normal patterns and make any pilot much sharper for the days when emergencies are “canceled for today.”